Triyuga Municipality: Nearest airports

-Accommodation

-Hotels and restaurants are available in Gaighat.
-Resorts are available near Koshi Tappu Wildlife Reserve and in town.
-Lodges and resorts with sufficient services are available.
-Hotels and lodges delivers proper hospitality to the guest in the town.
-Fooding and lodging are available in the hotels of the town.
-Some of the hotels are Gangachuli Hotel, Hotel A-one, Sital Chautari.

 Media

 National daily newspapers like Kantipur, The Kathmandu Post, Annapurna post, The Himalayan Times, Nagarik, Republica, Gorkhapatra are available in early morning.
 Local television named G-music is broadcast via cable.

 To promote local cultures Triyuga has FM radio stations Radio Triyuga 104 MHz, Radio Udayapur 102 MHz and which are Community radio Stations.
 Radio Amurta 91.6 is a commercial fm station in Tyiyuga.
 Cable television service is also available.
 Many local newspapers are published in the town on daily, weekly basis.
 Some of them are Majhkharka, Triyuga post, Baruwa Times.